What is Calligraphy? Discover Different Types of Writings

 Different Types of Calligraphy as Unique Lettering

-Fully analyzing the entire history of calligraphy is an almost unsurmountable challenge, one that would take thousands upon thousands of pages to be considered comprehensive.
+Fully analyzing the entire history of calligraphy and all it’s types is an almost impossible challenge, one that would take thousands upon thousands of pages to be considered comprehensive.
 Since the dawn of civilization, every single community had its own variant of calligraphy, all of which were founded between a mix of necessity and creative desires.
 All of them had differing styles and tools used.
 Calligraphers are very aware of such ancestry and it plays a major role in contemporary calligraphy which is shaped by a long, inventive heritage.
 In fact, imitating historical handwriting is a wide and encouraged method of achieving calligraphic success.
 Learning how to write in historical styles is an excellent means of training both the hand and the eye.
 It should be noted that mere copying of ancient handwriting does not represent the creative purpose of calligraphy.
 However, it does provide both a fine starting point for beginners and an interesting exercise for those with more experience.
 Many specialists agree that calligraphy can be classified into four broad categories: Western Calligraphy, Eastern Asian Calligraphy, Southern Asian Calligraphy and Islamic Calligraphy.

 Western Calligraphy emerged in the 10th century and still continues to evolve to this day.
 Known for its strict rules and geometric patterns, this popular style is one of the most prominent example of calligraphic art.
 The most recognizable use of the Western lettering is in the Latin script which underwent numerous drastic changes over the centuries as the ruling dynasties switched places.
 The humanist minuscule of the Renesance was one of the crucial moments of this style, as well as the 17th-century Batarde and the English script about a hundred years younger.
+Different types of calligraphy require different tools.
 Traditionally, Western Calligraphy’s tools include a flat-balled or round-nipped pen, a brush, water-based ink, high-quality paper or parchment, a knife for removing work and templates.

 Eastern Asian Calligraphy